 This is a perfect writing sample for determining what they've internalized from the first half of the year.
 If you'd like to use this resource, you can grab it here: Winter Break Writing Craftivity

-I like to spend the first week back from break reviewing the important skills and strategies I've taught in the first half of the year.
-I've found this helps re-engage my learners and gives them a head start on the new material I'm going to cover.
+I like to spend the first week back from break reviewing the important skills and strategies I’ve taught in the first half of the year.
+I’ve found this helps re-engage my learners and gives them a head start on the new material I will cover.

 Here are some of my favorites for these lessons.